theomotola/Deploy-a-Web-Server-Azure/README.md

 ### :pushpin: Deploy the Packer Image

 Packer is a server templating software.
 It will deploy virtual machines images.
-After deploying the virtual machines with the help of packer template, make sure to delete the packer images as it does not maintain the state.
+After deploying the virtual machines with the help of packer template, ensure the packer images are deleted as it does not maintain the state.